opal/opal.github.io/source/blog/2021-06-26-webassembly-and-advanced-regexp-with-opal.html.md

 end
 ```

+*The source for opal-webassembly is available at https://github.com/interscript/opal-webassembly.*

 ## Opal-Onigmo

 After having a nice library to bind with WebAssembly modules, writing an individual binding was very easy and the resulting code looks (in my opinion) very cool.